jbc-cp/csc202-assignments/projects/3/ass3a.md

-* Develop the base_tree_list function, that accepts an array of character counts (as returned by cnt_freq) and returns an HTList containing 256 HTLeaf's, one for each ASCII code.
+* Develop the base_tree_list function, that accepts an array of character counts (as returned by cnt_freq) and returns an HTList containing 256 HLeaf's, one for each ASCII code.
 These should be in order from 0 up to 255, where 0 is the first element of the list and 255 is the last.